NON-COPYRIGHTED MUSIC FOR YOUTUBE

 However, you cannot re-sell or re-license their sounds as they are against their rules.

 Incompetech is a great website to find free music for YouTube.
-This site is created by Kevin MacLeod and has a lot of free music which you can sort out by genre & feel.
+Kevin MacLeod created this site and has a lot of free music which you can sort out by genre & feel.

 However, here also, you need to give the credits to the original creator (Kevin MacLeod)